VitorPeixoto/Mario-AI-Framework/README.md

 - ~~Adding Punishing Model to the Engine where the player dies when certain basic event fires~~
 - Allow the punishing model to tackle more complex events that need to be infered
 - Allow Agent debugging by drawing the searched trajectories like the Robin A* video
-- Adapt more agents to the new Mario-Framework
+- Adapt more marioai.agents to the new Mario-Framework
 - Adapt more level generator to the new Mario-Framework
 - Add more stats to MarioResult class similar to Gameplay Metrics
 - Mix the TileType and TileFeature class